Cyclokitty/100DaysOfCode2/log.md

 Then, read some Arudino programming.
 It's basically C++ modified a bit.
 I'm returning to CS50 this week because it teaches C which is close enough to C++.
 I like using js with my arduino but I can see myself going back and forth between js and C++ depending on the libraries I find for the aruduinos.

 Also decided to stick with the Arduino made arduinos.

+#Day 27, 2017: June 17, 2017

+Spent the afternoon napping and soldering.
+I did not nap duing the soldering.
+That would end badly.
+I finished the starter project -- it worked on the first attempt!
+My solders still look crummy but I ordered some printed circuit boards(pcb) for practicing.
+I should also order more wire and solder.

+Working on the hackerrank beginner challenges.
+They are easy so far.
+It's more a matter of figuring out how they want the answer because it gets re-formatted for testing.